makerdao/community/faqs/glossary.md

 * **SCD**: acronym for Single Collateral Dai
 * **Shut**: action of closing a CDP by paying back outstanding Dai and the Stability Fee
 * **Single Collateral Dai**: the Dai Credit System which solely accepts ETH as collateral
 * **Soft-peg**: relating the target value of a cryptocurrency to the absolute value of a fiat currency, allowing for some variance
+* **Stability Debt:** the amount of Dai generated through a CDP
 * **Stability Fee**: a variable Fee charged to a CDP for the creation and use of Dai, set by MKR holders through governance actions

 # T